A Column of Fire: Reception

 Bill Sheehan of The Washington Post summarizes the book by commenting: "Like its predecessors in the Kingsbridge series, “A Column of Fire” is absorbing, painlessly educational and a great deal of fun.
 Follett uses the tools of popular fiction to great effect in these books, illuminating a nation’s gradual progress toward modernity.
 The central theme of this latest book — the ongoing conflict between tolerance and fanaticism — lends both relevance and resonance to the slowly unfolding story of England’s past."

+Musical adaptation

+In 2019, a musical adaptation of A Column of Fire had its world premiere 1 March, 2019, at Bellevue Teatret in Klampenborg, Denmark.
+The musical was written by Thomas Høg, Lasse Aagaard, and Sune Svanekier, who had previously adapted The Pillars of the Earth into a musical at Østre Gasværk Teater in 2016.